 The Office of the Vice President of Student Success, in cooperation with the Dean of Students Office, and the Chief of Police at PCC is required to provide a signed statement certifying the Biennial Review and acknowledging awareness of the recommendations within the report.
-The President of the College, the Vice President of Student Success, the Dean of Students, and the Chief of Police have signed and affirmed the 2020 report.
-Biennial Reports are maintained in the Chief Student Services Office located on the Pueblo Campus, Student Center, Room 261 and on the Campus Safety website.
+The President of the College, the Vice President of Student Success, the Dean of Students, and the Chief of Police have signed and affirmed the 2022 report.
+Drug-Free Schools and Communities Act (DFSCA) and Biennial Review Reports are maintained in the Vice President of Student Success Office located on the Pueblo Campus, Student Center, Room 261 and on the Campus Safety website.

 The Biennial Review Team will complete and publish the results of the statistical review and the College review, identifying the accomplishments (elements that demonstrated positive results) and recommendations for improvement (elements that need improvement or revision).
-The report also includes recommendations for any new elements that the College wishes to include in the DAAPP for the next two years.
+The report also includes recommendations for any new elements that the College wishes to include in the Drug and Alcohol Awareness and Prevention Program (DAAPP) for the next two years.

-Drug and Alcohol Awareness and Prevention Program
+Drug and Alcohol Awareness and Prevention Program (DAAPP)

-Pueblo Community College conducted a survey of students during the fall 2014 semester and repeated the survey in fall 2016, 2018, 2020 and will repeat again in fall 2021, asking them about alcohol and drug prevalence on campus and the needs of students to address certain elements of alcohol and drug awareness and prevention.
+Pueblo Community College conducted a survey of students during the fall 2014 semester and repeated the survey in fall 2016, 2018, 2020 and will repeat again in fall 2022, asking them about alcohol and drug prevalence on campus and the needs of students to address certain elements of alcohol and drug awareness and prevention.
 The survey results did not identify any specific needs or concerns beyond a general need for awareness and prevention.
 As a result of this survey, the Dean of Students Office and the PCC Health Clinic have designed a program to present awareness and prevention information and activities during the 2020-2021 year.

-The College offered the following primary prevention and awareness programs for all incoming students in 2020-2021:
+The College offered the following primary prevention and awareness programs for all incoming students in 2021-2022:

 Name of Program Date Held Location Held Complied with Program Requirements Which Prohibited Behavior Covered?
 Campus-wide Marijuana statement Annually - Spring, Summer, and Fall Semesters after census Campus Policy Educating and Awareness notification to all campus Marijuana Usage on campus Emails sent to all student staff and faculty.
-Annually - Spring, Summer, and Fall Semesters after census Campus Policy Notification of where to find DAAPP All drug and alcohol usage AlcoholEdu Ongoing Prevention September 2020 - July 2021 ONLINE (Web- based alcohol/other drug education/ prevention training) Awareness and Prevention Training for All Students Alcohol, Marijuana, and prescription drug usage Sexual Assault Prevention: Ongoing September 2020 - July 2021 ONLINE (Web- based sexual violence prevention training) Awareness and Prevention Training for All Students National studies document the correlation between both areas of sexual misconduct and alcohol/drug use Online New Student Orientation (NSO) dent Orientation November 2020 References the EVERFI AlcoholEdu Ongoing Prevention and Sexual Assault Prevention: Ongoing Online NSO also includes the link to the PCC Title IX webpage PCC Title IX webpage
+Annually - Spring, Summer, and Fall Semesters after census Campus Policy Notification of where to find DAAPP All drug and alcohol usage AlcoholEdu Ongoing Prevention October 2021 - July 2022 ONLINE (Web- based alcohol/other drug education/ prevention training) Awareness and Prevention Training for All Students Alcohol, Marijuana, and prescription drug usage

+Sexual Assault Prevention: Ongoing October 2021 - July 2022 ONLINE (Web- based sexual violence prevention training) Awareness and Prevention Training for All Students National studies document the correlation between both areas of sexual misconduct and alcohol/drug use Online New Student Orientation (NSO) August 2021 November 2021 (for Spring 2022) Summer 2022 ONLINE New Student Orientation References the Vector Solutions (formerly EVERFI) AlcoholEdu Ongoing Prevention and Sexual Assault Prevention: Ongoing Online NSO also includes the link to the PCC Title IX webpage PCC Title IX webpage

-The College offered the following primary prevention and awareness programs for all new employees in 2020-2021:
+The College offered the following primary prevention and awareness programs for all new employees in 2021-2021: